Tuesday, 9 August 2016

 Because Flint & Feather is a skirmish wargame, the miniatures are specifically tailored to warbands.
 You'll note, therefore, that while there are a couple of minis that aren't entirely martial, most of them represent warriors, and they're all male.

-As I've mentioned before, I'm not really much for wargames and my main interest in miniatures is for their use in role-playing games.
+I like wargames, but my main interest in these miniatures is for their use in role-playing games.
 (Though I might try Flint & Feather at some point; the playtest rules are available for free.)
 And I've often thought that a game setting inspired by the history and mythology of the Iroquoian peoples of the Great Lakes Region - especially the Five (later Six) nations of the Haudenosaunee (Iroquois) Confederacy, or their great rivals, the nations of the Wendat (Huron) Confederacy - could be pretty great.
 Difficult to do right, for sure, but with tons of potential.

 (Note: "Iroquoian" refers to a group of related languages, which included those spoken by the Iroquois, the Huron, and others; where "Iroquois" refers to the Haudenosaunee specifically.)